Gardene10/ansible/README.md

 ## Project Overview 🌟

 ### Key Achievements:

-- 🏗️ **Infrastructure Setup:** Provisioned EC2 instances and managed the inventory.
-- 📦 **Integration with Ansible Galaxy:** Structured the project using Ansible Galaxy for modularity.
-- 🐋 **Docker Installation:** Installed Docker and Docker Compose on all EC2 instances.
-- ⚙️ **Docker Swarm Cluster:** Configured a Docker Swarm cluster with one manager node and two worker nodes.
-- 🔧 **Deployment Automation:** Automated the deployment process across multiple machines.

-### Commit History 📝

 1. 🚀 **Project Initialization:**
    - Created the inventory file and verified connection with all three machines.